Hallowicked

-Robert Goodwin (born November 1, 1981) is an American professional wrestler, better known by the ring name Hallowicked.
-He performs primarily in the Chikara professional wrestling promotion, where he started his career in May 2002.
+Robert Goodwin (born November 1, 1981), better known by the ring name Hallowicked, is an American professional wrestler.
+He has performed primarily in the Chikara professional wrestling promotion, where he started his career in May 2002.
 His accomplishments in the promotion include becoming the inaugural Young Lions Cup Champion, a one-time Campeon de Parejas, a two-time Grand Champion and the winner of the 2003 Tag World Grand Prix and 2012 King of Trios tournaments.
-He currently serves as an assistant trainer at The Wrestle Factory, operated by Chikara founder Mike Quackenbush.
+He served as an assistant trainer at The Wrestle Factory, operated by Chikara founder Mike Quackenbush.
 Throughout his career he has also worked for promotions such as Combat Zone Wrestling, Dragon Gate USA, Evolve Wrestling, Full Impact Pro, Jersey All Pro Wrestling, Pro Wrestling Guerrilla and Ring of Honor.
 He is known for his ghoulish looks and incoherent speech pattern.